numaryu/gvalue/README.md

 # ./gvalue test.in
 ```
 - Results are stored in `runname`.dat and `runname`_degradation.dat.
 - Sample GNUPLOT script plot_all.gp (in tools) can be used to generate graphs.
+Change runname and outfile as you like.